jpalomarbl/jpalomarbl/README.md

 ### Hello there! 👋

 🙋 My name is Simeón.
-I'm currently studying in the University of La Laguna, in Tenerife.
+I'm currently studying remotely in the Online University of Catalonia.

 💻 I consider myself a very creative person, that's why I'm interested in web development.
-I'm currently studying front and back end development to be able to make my own personal website.
+I'm currently studying front and back end development to be able to make a reality out of any web project.

 🎶 I'm also interested in music production.
-You can find my work on [Soundcloud](https://soundcloud.com/wololegend).
+You can find my work on [Spotify](https://open.spotify.com/intl-es/artist/5WiEvKfRO6yv5STAhzL6fJ?si=QY840lRtQDqmw-ZfG-_pCw).

 💬 Feel free to contact me via email: palomarblumenthaljaimesimeon@gmail.com